Google Product Listing Ads Optimization: The Definitive Guide (2023)

 - Description, etc.

 However, you might need to upload several versions of the product’s price and description.
-To promote your products in multiple countries, you have to upload multilingual descriptions and prices in multi-currencies.
+To promote your products in multiple countries, you have to upload multilingual descriptions and prices in multiple currencies.

 As multilingual and multi-currencies are sensitive data, you must rely on a good (really good!) plugin to generate the product feed.
 We recommend using the CTX Feed WooCommerce product feed generator to generate your feeds.